APPLYING FOR RECOVERY OF KOREAN CITIZENSHIP

 *G.O.A.'L is not responsible for failture to apply for military exemption.
 It is the applicant's responsibility to apply for exemption or risk being called in for mandatory military service.*

 District Offices (구청) are responsible for the issuance of passports in Korea and are not district specific.
 You can apply for your passport at whichever office is most conveniently located for you.

 The current fee for a 10 year passport is KRW 55,000.

 NOTE: If you do not plan on residing in Korea, it is recommended that you change your residential status to Overseas Korean.
 If you do so, however, you will be required to surrender your Korean ID card and your ID number will be suspended until you change your residential status back to Domestic Residency.

-If you wish to apply for dual citizenship but do not reside in the Republic of Korea, you will have to complete the process within the Republic of Korea.
+If you wish to apply for dual citizenship but do not reside in the Republic of Korea, you must come to Korea complete the application process.
+There are no exceptions to this rule.

-If you wish to remain abroad, once you receive your Korean passport, you can then change your status to Overseas Korean status.
+If you wish to remain abroad after receiving your Korean passport, you can then change your status to Overseas Korean status.

-For more information, contact our Citizenship Mentor - [email protected]
+For more information, contact our Dual Citizenship Mentor - [email protected]

 The complete Dual Citizenship Guidebook is available in the following digital formats:

 We appreciate the support of our Guidebook.
-The proceeds from the purchase of the Dual Citizenship Guidebook go directly towards GOA'L's operational costs helping us to continue helping adoptees around the world.
+The proceeds from the purchase of the Dual Citizenship Guidebook go directly towards G.O.A.'L operational costs helping us to continue helping adoptees around the world.

 "Dual Citizenship: Guidebook to Dual Citizenship for Korean Adoptees"